Greater Boston Tea Party September 2014 meeting:

 For most of the last fifty years the ranks of parents who decided to take charge of their children’s education grew slowly.
 But in the new century this growth has started to snowball.
 In Massachusetts parents are becoming frustrated, first by the oncoming hollowing of standards through Common Core, second by the State’s refusal to lift the cap on charter schools, and third by the expense of private institutions.

 There are now thousands of families in Massachusetts who educate their children at home with the aid of inexpensive teaching materials online and with the support of parent groups and homeschooling co-ops.
+With more blogs focussed on homeschooling, more resources becoming available online, and even with YouTube videos becoming more educational, it’s becoming easier for parents to teach their kids everything they need to know from home.
 But homeschooling itself invites a fresh way of think about education and the preparation of children for adulthood.

 Speakers to the Greater Boston Tea Party on the 8th will be: